carminoplata/imagescraper/README.md

   python3 imagescraper.py -i <category_to_search> -n <num_of_images> -o <output_folder>
   ```

-**WARNING**: output_folder is the full path at the folder where you want to store images and it must exist.
+**WARNING**: output_folder is the full path at the folder where you want to store images.